Rijushree123/Hackathon-Group-10-2021/README.md

 ## Project roadmap

-The project currently does the following things.
+The project does and aims the following things!!!

-- Feature 1
-- Feature 2
-- Feature 3

 It's in a simple website prototype addressing the basic needs of humanity.
 In the future we plan to run on Red Hat OpenShift, for example.

 ![Roadmap](./images/roadmap.png)